 In the grand scheme of things regular oil changes are relatively cheap and provide piece of mind.

 Changing you vehicle’s oil is cheap insurance that can keep you driving longer at less cost.

 The benefits of staying consistent with maintaining your vehicle far outweigh being hit with a major mechanical issue that could cost you thousands later on.

 What’s wrong with “just” an oil change?

-The problem is a quick oil change is usually just drain the oil, then change the filter.
+A quick oil change is usually just drain the oil, then change the filter.

 That’s about it, maybe a quick inspection and done.

-Before we jump in, when should you be getting your vehicle’s oil changed?
+When should you be getting your vehicle’s oil changed?

 For most vehicles oil changes should be done every 5,000 miles if using synthetic oil.
 Every 3,000 if using conventional oil.

 Always change the filter with a high quality replacement.